Welcome To Crowe Garden Design

 Residential Architecture Award – South Cambridgeshire – Size 434sqm – Site cost – £650,000 – Build cost £780,000 Value £1.8million – Architect – Snell David (01223 890659)

 Homebuilding and Renovating Magazine

-Garden designers work with space, mood and movement, relating interior and exterior spaces, interpreting the whole to develop a space that works.
+At first, Garden designers work with space, mood, and movement, relating interior and exterior spaces, interpreting the whole to develop a space that works.

 Gardens and landscapes consist of hard landscape and soft landscape that should be in harmony with each other.
 The balance and proportion may differ depending on the project but both have equal importance.

-A new garden has a freedom but still requires to be linked to its buildings and location.
+A new garden has freedom but still requires to be linked to its buildings and location.